sarthakk24/mercor/readme.md

 ### Project Description - PostIT

 PostIT is a web application designed to simplify the process of creating content for social media platforms such as Facebook, Instagram, Twitter, LinkedIn, and others.
-The platform provides users with a user-friendly interface to create, edit, and schedule posts for multiple social media platforms simultaneously.
-With PostIT, users can efficiently manage their social media content creation and publishing tasks, saving time and effort.
+The platform provides users with a user-friendly interface to create content for social media posts for multiple.
+With PostIT, users can efficiently manage their social media content creation while saving time and effort.

 The application leverages the following technologies: